 - Ankle sprains also can occur from running, directional changes, and jumping during volleyball.

-The experts at UPMC Sports Medicine's Young Athlete Program can work with your pediatrician to evaluate and aggressively treat injuries to help prevent more serious long-term effects.
+The experts at UPMC Sports Medicine can work with you to evaluate and aggressively treat injuries to help prevent serious, long-term effects.

 Causes of volleyball injuries